M-ballabio1/M-ballabio1/README.md

+# Hi, I'm Matteo 👋

-Hi, I'm @M-ballabio1, student at Bergamo University.
-I'm mostly interested in Python ⚛️, Data Science, Machine Learning and Deep Learning
+<strong>I'm a student at Bergamo University.
+I'm mostly interested in Python, Data Science, Machine Learning and Deep Learning.</strong>

 <!---
 M-ballabio1/M-ballabio1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.